Trina0224/WalkingWithGod/docs/photo-keyword-library-draft.md

 2. Prefer directly photographable nouns over concepts.
 3. If several nouns have the same priority, choose one randomly.
 4. Choose one Unsplash query randomly from that noun's stable candidate list.
+5. Build every query noun-first: `lilies white`, not `white lilies`; `cross wooden`, not `wooden cross`.
+6. Always append the optional location as the final term: `lilies white Kyoto`.
-5. Use concept mappings only when no higher-priority concrete noun matched.
+7. Use concept mappings only when no higher-priority concrete noun matched.
-6. If nothing matched, choose from the complete approved query library—not a nature-only fallback.
+8. Use the safe global fallback only when no keyword matched at all.
-7. Ask Unsplash for a new photo on every verse selection and every background advance.
+9. Ask Unsplash for a new photo on every verse selection and every background advance.
-8. Remember recent Unsplash photo IDs and retry up to three times when a duplicate is returned.
+10. Do not store recent photo IDs in the browser or Worker.
+11. Compare a new result only with the currently displayed photo; if identical, retry at most two additional Unsplash calls.
-9. Never append `nature` or `landscape` unless the selected subject genuinely requires it.
+12. Never append `nature` or `landscape` unless the selected subject genuinely requires it.
-10. Preserve singular, plural, spelling, and important phrase variants.
+13. Preserve singular, plural, spelling, and important phrase variants.

 Priority levels: